 - This conversion is only supported in one direction: going to ShMM-700-based management. - Concurrent presence in the shelf of both types of ShMMs is only supported for transition purposes.
-Stable dual redundant management requires a pair of ShMMs from the same family. - This functionality is only supported if the ShMM-500 uses a USB-based Software Redundancy Interface.
-If the ShMM-500 uses an Ethernet-based Software Redundancy Interface and this functionality is desired, please contact Pigeon Point Systems.
+Stable dual redundant management requires a pair of ShMMs from the same family. - This functionality is only supported if the ShMM-500 uses a USB-based Software Redundancy Interface. - The CARRIER Shelf Manager configuration parameter must be set to the same value on the ShMM-500 and ShMM-700 carriers. - The IPMB-0 topology must be bused.